 Understanding learning disabilities

-If you have a learning disability, or you know someone who does, this article will help you understand how get the right skills and support.
+If you have a learning disability, or have an adult or child with a learning disability in your life, this article will help you understand what a learning disability is, what causes learning disabilities and how to get the right skills, care and support for them.

 What is a learning disability?

-A learning disability is when you find it hard to understand things, and this affects everyday life and how you learn.
+A learning disability, sometimes called a learning disorder, is when you find it hard to understand things and process information.
+This affects everyday life and how you learn.

-Learning disabilities affect people for their whole lives, but there are ways to cope.
+There are various types of learning disability, you can have a mild learning disability or a more severe one.
+All learning disabilities affect people for their whole lives, but there are always ways to cope.
 Lots of people with learning disabilities can live independently if they get the right support.

+A learning disability affects your IQ and your ability to process information.
 A learning disability is not the same as a learning difficulty, because a learning difficulty doesn’t affect your IQ or your intellect.
-So dyslexia is a learning difficulty not a learning disability.
+So dyslexia, which only affects reading and writing, is a learning difficulty not a learning disability.

-Learning disabilities occur for many different reasons.
-Generally, it’s related to the brain’s development before, during or soon after birth, and sometimes in early childhood.
+There isn’t one single cause of learning disabilities, they occur for many different reasons.
+Generally, learning d related to the brain’s development before, during or soon after birth, and sometimes in early childhood.
 Often, however, the cause is unknown.
-If you have another condition, like Down’s syndrome or autism (LINK) you could have a learning disability as well.
+If you have another condition, like Down’s syndrome or autism, you could have a learning disability as well.
+You can read about life with autism here.

 Living with a learning disability